JGarnica22/PSlab/ATACseq_analysis/README.md

 # Annotate
 peakAnno <- annotatePeak(peak, tssRegion=<Region Range of TSS>, TxDb=<TxDb object>, annoDb=<annotation package>)
 ````
-This creates a csAnno object which can be easily exported as data frame.
+This creates a csAnno object which can be easily exported as a data frame.
 Next, different graphs can be generated with this information.
 ````
 plotAnnoPie(peakAnno)
 plotAnnoBar(peakAnno)